olofvi/u_food/README.md

 We created an app which allows users to order a food in a various restaurants nearby.
 You sign up by creating an account with an email and password.
 After logging in you will be allowed to choose a restaurant and order a food with delivery.
+A user sees restaurants within their proximity which they can choose by category e.g Thai, Mexican, etc.

 ## Getting Started
 Under the repository name, click Clone or download.